-We enrolled 376 trauma patients from seven participating centres between April 2022 and February 2023.
-The standard care arm enrolled 202 patients, the ATLS® arm enrolled 44 patients, and the PTC arm enrolled 130 patients.
-We trained a total of 22 residents, seven in ATLS®, and 15 in PTC.
+We included 376 trauma patients from seven clusters between April 2022 and February 2023.
+The data collection period and the number of patients included per month per cluster are shown in Figure 1.
+Owing to an error in the data uploading process, data were available only for one and three months in two clusters respectively.
+The standard care arm included 202 patients, the ATLS arm included 44 patients, and the PTC arm included 130 patients.
+A total of 22 residents were trained, seven in ATLS and 15 in PTC.

-The study flow diagram is shown in Figure 1 and patient sample characteristics across trial arms are shown in Table 1.
-Overall, the number of females were 86 (23%), the median (IQR) age was 33 (24, 46) years, and the median ISS (IQR) was 4 (1, 8).
-A total of 32 (10%) patients died within 30 days after arrival to the emergency department, and 29 (8%) patients died in hospital.
-The intracluster correlation coefficients was 0.022 for 30-day mortality and 0.017 for in-hospital mortality.
+The study flow diagram is shown in Figure 2, and patient sample characteristics across trial arms are shown in Table 1.
+Extended patient sample characteristics are shown in Supplementary Table S2.
+Overall, 86 (23%) patients were females, the median (interquartile range, IQR) age was 33 (24, 46) years, and the median ISS (IQR) was 4 (1, 8).
+These prognostic factors differed between the trial arms.
+A total of 32 (10%) patients died within 30 days of arrival at the emergency department, and 29 (8%) patients died in the hospital.

+After training, a total of 22 (16%) patients in the standard care arm died within 30 days, compared with 1 (4%) patient in the ATLS arm and 3 (5%) patients in the PTC arm.
+The corresponding rates for in-hospital mortality were 19 (12%), 1 (4%), and 3 (4%) for the standard care, ATLS and PTC arms, respectively.

 Outcomes

-The percentage of patients who consented to follow up was 77% and the percentage of residents who consented to training was 100%.
-Among patients, the lost to follow up rate was 14%.
-Among residents, the pass rate was 100%.
-The missing data rate ranged from 0 to 50%, with details for selected variables shown in Table 1 and in Supplementary Table S1.
-The variables with the maximum amount of missing data were in the cost of treatment, reported in Supplementary Tables S1-12.
-The differences in distributions between observed data and data extracted from medical records, for selected variables that were collected through observation or interview, are shown in Table 2.
-Overall, the data were similarly distributed, but there were considerably more missing values in the extracted data compared to the observed data.
+The percentage of patients who consented to follow-up was 77% and the percentage lost to follow-up was 14%.
+The missing data rate ranged from 0% to 50%, with details for selected variables shown in Table 1 and in Supplementary Table S2.
+The variables with the largest amount of missing data were the cost of treatment, complications and cause of death, also reported in Supplementary Table S2.

-After training, a total of 22 (16%) patients in the standard care arm died within 30 days, compared to 1 (4%) patients in the ATLS® arm and 3 (5%) patients in the PTC arm.
-The corresponding figures for in-hospital mortality were 19 (12%)%, 1 (4%)%, and 3 (4%)% for the standard care, ATLS® and PTC arms respectively, as shown in Table 3.
-Overall, both in-hospital and 30-day mortality were substantially lower in the ATLS® and PTC arms compared to the standard care arm, but the absolute numbers of deaths in the ATLS® and PTC arms were very small.
-The results for all other outcomes are shown in Supplementary Tables S1-12.
+Differences in distributions between directly observed data and data extracted from medical records for selected variables collected through observation or interviews are shown in Table 2.
+Overall, the data were similarly distributed, but there were considerably more missing values in the data extracted from medical records than in the directly observed data.

+The percentage of residents who consented to training was 100% and the pass rate was also 100%.

 Discussion